def-gthill/kenpali/kenpali-semantics.md

 >> [42, 97, 73, 216]
 ```

+If a positional parameter has a default value, but a corresponding argument is supplied, the default value is ignored.

 ```
 # Optional positional parameter, argument supplied
 foo = (a, b = 1) => [a, b];
 foo(42, 73)
 >> [42, 73]
 ```

+If a positional parameter has a default value, but no corresponding argument is supplied, the default value is used.

 ```
 # Optional positional parameter, no argument supplied